Bussero

 Bussero (Bussor [ˈbysur]) is a comune (municipality) in the Province of Milan in the Italian region Lombardy, located about 15 km northeast of Milan.
 As of 31 December 2004, it had a population of 8,589 and an area of 4.6 km2.

-Bussero borders the following municipalities: Pessano con Bornago, Carugate, Gorgonzola, Cernusco sul Naviglio, Cassina de' Pecchi.
+Bussero borders the following municipalities: Pessano con Bornago, Carugate, Gorgonzola, Cernusco sul Naviglio and Cassina de' Pecchi.

 Villa Sioli Legnani is just outside town.